tracel-ai/burn/README.md

 Don't see the model you want?
 Don't hesitate to open an issue, and we may prioritize it.
 Built a model using Burn and want to share it?
-You can also open a Pull Request and add your model under the community ones!
+You can also open a Pull Request and add your model under the community section!

 </details>